Layer7-Community/Utilities/FindAssertions-GraphmanUtility/README-Windows.md

 - The replace server runs in the background and persists after the script completes
 - Server PID is not easily accessible in batch files, so use Task Manager to stop the server
 - Paths with spaces should be enclosed in quotes
+- `SearchAssertions.js` supports both Graphman `policyCodeFormat` values (`"Code"` and `"json"`) and detects the format automatically at runtime — no changes to `graphman.configuration` are needed to switch between them

 ## Support